Jatayu vulture restaurant: Feeding the vultures

 The center buys old cattle such as cows, buffalos, and other livestock which have become an economic burden for the farmers and take care of them until they die.
 After they die naturally, the carcass is fed to the vultures.

 The carcass is prepared in a cage to attract vultures.
 Then the carcass is put in field where they eat it.
 Regularly, the carcass is checked for diclofenac.

 Revenue generation

 The restaurant is sometimes funded by UNDP small grants program and other organizations such as the International Trust for Nature Conservation and the Royal Society for the Protection of Birds.

 The center also generate revenue by selling cattle skin and excreta for compost, and hospitality activities such as homestay for tourists and researchers.
 The leftover bone are collected and sold to chicken feed manufacturer.

 Impact

 Due to the conservation effort, the number of white-rumped vultures have significantly increased between 2014 and 2017.

-The vultures fed at this place has been tracked to have reached upto Pakistan.
+The vultures fed at this place has been tracked to have reached up to Pakistan.